Fikata12/LibraNET/README.md

 - Access all users and categories pages for management purposes.
 - Promote other users to the admin role.

+### Super Admin

+In addition to the capabilities of admins, super admins have the following privileges:

+- Promote other users to the admin role.

 ## Seeded Accounts
 - **User**
   - Username: `user@gmail.com`